lafeo/Disover/README.md

--        Raayaan Sahu
+~      Raayaan Sahu

-Methodology
+- Methodology

 This program contains four classes, namely the Introduction.class, memory hub of the program: Informacion.class, the logic of the game: BrickBreaker.class, ParserAndUserProgress.class also known as the bonding class and finally the brain of the entire program testing.class.
 This program is made with fundamental functions which the Java as such has to offer.
 This program is an animated game, made without any GUI functions but with pure logic and essential maths.

-    The Introduction.class using Unicode characters and a special printing patterns to give the effect of being animated, this delay-print method of animation followed by many stop motion animation studios is achieved by printing single frames ( here characters ) after a short delay in time which gives the following effect.
+   The 'Introduction.class' using Unicode characters and a special printing patterns to give the effect of being animated, this delay-print method of animation followed by many stop motion animation studios is achieved by printing single frames ( here characters ) after a short delay in time which gives the following effect.
 The class introduces us to Discover: A Brick Breaker Sequel by lafeo_007.
 It is a necessity since the aesthetics of this game is from the Arcade era which strongly dictates used of pixelated art.
 The introduction class also helps the system gather the initial most important information from the user, the name.
 This allows the system to later check the return of a user or an arrival of a new user altogether.
 The name is saved in a variable statically initialized,

 static String name = "JOE HONEY SINGS";

-        ParserAndUserProgress picks it up from here.
+   'ParserAndUserProgress' picks it up from here.
 Before the system can progress it needs to make sure the identity of the user.
 The way the system does that is by maintaining a singular log, “USERS.md”.
 ParserAndUserProgress.resume( ) is initially called to reduce errors which may lead to accumulation of the same named user.
 Therefore, this method functions under the universal flag boolean variable,

 static boolean newUser = true;